-- An OS that can run a reasonably current version of the Java SE Run-time Environment:
+- A reasonably current version of the Java Run-time Environment (JRE)

 Here is how to download it if you don't already have it:

-- Windows users: go to the page http://java.sun.com/javase/downloads/index.jsp and click on the button for the Java Runtime Environment (JRE) 6 update to download it.
-With time this page may change, but the main Java SE page should always have links to the current version.
+- Windows users: go to the page http://www.oracle.com/technetwork/java/javase/downloads/java-se-jre-7-download-432155.html and click on the button for the Java Runtime Environment (JRE) to download it.
+With time this page may change, but searching for the "Jave Runtime Environment" in a browser will show you links to download the current version.